amrit-eu/amrit-repos/java-demo/README.md

 ## Quality / linting

-### Checkstyle
+### Spotless

-Checkstyle is a development tool to help programmers write Java code that adheres to a coding standard.
-It automates the process of checking Java code to spare humans of this boring (but important) task.
-This makes it ideal for projects that want to enforce a coding standard.
+[Spotless](https://github.com/diffplug/spotless/) is a general-purpose formatting plugin used by 15,000 projects on GitHub (Jan 2023).
+It is completely à la carte, but also includes powerful "batteries-included" if you opt-in.

-Command to build check / apply coding standard :
+Command to build check / apply coding standard with Spotless :

 ```bash
 ./mvnw spotless:check